IRS Appeals ProceedingsPDF

 This is not to say, however, that responding to a 30-day letter and negotiating with Appeals can be taken lightly.
 We bring the full weight of our attorneys’ training and experience to the Appeals process, emphasizing the following:

-- Evidence that would be used at trial.
-Appeals proceedings are not trials, but assembling the type of evidence that would carry the day at trial is key to obtaining concessions or strong settlements.
+- Fact development.
+Assembling the type of evidence that would carry the day at trial is key to obtaining concessions or strong settlements in Appeals.
 We take a thorough approach to gathering and presenting supporting documents, and particularly affidavits, from clients and, when necessary, from expert witnesses.

 - Written advocacy.
 Our lawyers graduated from the nation’s top law schools, and many served on law reviews or in judicial clerkships.
-We are passionate legal writers who have spent our careers honing written advocacy skills.
 Our protests, and the legal research behind them, have persuaded many an Appeals officer to concede the IRS got it wrong.

 - Oral advocacy and negotiation.
 Persuasive protests are necessary but not sufficient.
 They must be backed up by effective presentation of the taxpayer’s arguments at in-person conferences, and the ability to respond effectively and immediately to whatever questions or concerns the Appeals officers may have.
-Our attorneys have very substantial experience working face-to-face with Appeals officers and we fight hard for our clients in negotiations.
-Our litigation capabilities are invaluable for this purpose—having a tax litigator across the table shows that the client is prepared to walk away if a satisfactory offer is not made.
+Our attorneys have substantial experience working face-to-face with Appeals officers and we fight hard for our clients in negotiations.

 - Secured full concession of alleged $1 billion tax deficiency asserted against defense industry client in dispute over completed contract method of accounting.